This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Bulgaria.

 Are there any restrictions on who can own real estate?

-3.2.
-Foreigners, who are not EU citizens or entities registered in the EU and the European Economic Area, may acquire property only in accordance with the terms of an international agreement (if such exists), ratified under the terms provided for in the Constitution of the Republic of Bulgaria, which agreement has been promulgated and has entered into force.
+- foreigners, who are not EU citizens/ entities registered in the EU and the European Economic Area can acquire real estate only in accordance with the terms of an international agreement (if such exists), ratified under the terms provided for in the Constitution of the Republic of Bulgaria, promulgated and has entered into force

 What types of proprietary interests in real estate can be created?

-Ownership is the right of the owner to possess, use and dispose of his/her/its property.
+Ownership is the right to possess, use and dispose of property.
 The ownership is not limited by a specific term.
-The right of ownership may be acquired through legal transaction, through prescription or through other means provided by the law.
+The right may be acquired through legal transaction, prescription or other means provided by the law.
 The right of ownership shall be lost if another person acquires it or if the owner renounces it.
 An owner of an immovable property shall not perform such acts in its property which create obstacles, greater than the usual, for the use of an adjacent property.

 The right of ownership may belong jointly to two or more persons - the state, municipalities and other entities and individuals.
 The shares of the persons shall be deemed equal until proven otherwise.
-Each joint owner shall participate in the benefits and burdens of the common property in proportion with his share.
-In case of co-ownership over a real estate one of the co-owners is allowed to transfer her/his title to a third person only after proving that she/he/it has made an offer to the other co-owners to buy it and they have refused to do so.
+Each joint owner shall participate in the benefits and burdens of the common property in proportion with its share.
+In case of co-ownership over a real estate the co-owner can transfer its title to a third person only after proving that the other co-owners refused to buy it under the same conditions.

 The owner may cede to another person the right to construct a building on its land, whereby the other person becomes owner of the building (right to build).
 The owner of the land may also transfer independently from the land the ownership of an already existing building.
 Ownership of a building independently from the underlying land may also be created through voluntary partition.
-The owner of a building may use the land to the extent that is necessary for the use of the building according to its purpose, unless the act with which the right is ceded contains another provision.
-The right to build may be limited by term.
-If so, after the expiration of said period the ownership of the building shall pass gratuitously to the owner of the land.
+The owner of a building may use the land to the extent that is necessary for the use of the building according to its purpose, unless the act with which the right is ceded provides otherwise.
+This right may be limited by term.
+After the expiration of the term the ownership of the building shall pass gratuitously to the owner of the land.

 The right to use includes the right to use the property in accordance with its purpose and the right to the benefits thereof without causing any essential changes to it.
-The user cannot transfer his right.
-The user must pay the expenses related to the use, including taxes and other charges, maintain the property in the state in which it was received, and return the property to the owner after the termination of the right of use.
+This right is not transferable.
+The user should pay the expenses related to the use, including taxes and other charges, maintain the property in the state in which it was received, and return the property to the owner after the termination of the right to use.

-The easement (servitude) is an in rem right set up in favour of an owner of a property , with respect to another person’s property .
-The easement right is usually set up with respect to two adjacent properties, although it is not necessarily the rule.
-The easement right may be limited by term.
+The easement is an in rem right set up in favour of an owner of a property with respect to another person’s property.
+The easement is usually set up with respect to two adjacent properties, although it is not necessarily the rule.
+This right may be limited by term.

 Is ownership of real estate and the buildings on it separate?

-Bulgarian law allows for different persons and entities to own the land and separately - the building(s) on it.
+Yes, it is allowed different persons/ entities to own separately the land and the building(s) on it.

-The owner may cede to another person the right to construct a building on its land, whereby the other person becomes owner of the building.
-The owner of the land may also transfer independently from the land the ownership of an already existing building.
+The owner may establish in favour of another person the right to construct a building on its land, whereby the other person becomes owner of the building.
+Also, the owner of the land may transfer independently from the land the ownership of an existing building.
 Ownership of a building independently from the underlying land may also be created through voluntary partition.

 What are common ownership structures for ownership of commercial real estate?

-In accordance with the Bulgarian tax law, the transfer of land with buildings on it is subject to VAT taxation.
-Thus, a legal entity being the acquirer will be able to make use of the VAT tax deduction rules.
+- the transfer of land with buildings on it is subject to VAT taxation (thus, a legal entity being the acquirer will be able to make use of the VAT tax deduction rules)

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

 - searches in the Property register (i.e. if the right is entered there; review of the title history of the property and whether the ownership rights of the seller can be justified based on consecutive transfers between the former predecessors; existing liens, encumbrances, mortgages, claims filed by third parties);

-- Certificate for existing restitution claims – issued by the regional administration bodies or the agricultural land commission within 3 or 7 working days.
-Associated costs – 23 or 15 BGN.
+- Certificate for existing restitution claims by the regional administration bodies or the agricultural land commission;

-- Searches in the court case registers regarding pending proceedings against the seller and his/her property; free of charge.
+- searches in the court case registers regarding pending proceedings against the seller and the property;

-- Searches in the commercial register regarding the status of the seller, its enterprise, annual accountancy reports, insolvency or liquidation proceedings, registered pledges on its shares etc. – free of charge.
+- searches in the commercial register regarding the status of the seller, its enterprise, annual financial statements, insolvency or liquidation proceedings, registered pledges on shares, etc.;

 For some of the above described searches and certificates the buyer needs cooperation from the seller, as sometimes only the latter is entitled to receive the information about the property.
-Further, the seller is asked to provide a tax declaration for the property, from which unpaid property taxes are evident.
-The seller is also asked to deliver a declaration that he/she/it is paying the purchase price with lawfully obtained funds in compliance with the Measures Against Money Laundering Act.
+Further, the seller should provide a tax evaluation for the property, from which unpaid property taxes are evident as well as a declaration for lack of public duties.

 What legal issues (if any) cannot be covered by usual legal due diligence?

-However, existing lease contracts which have not been entered into the Land register will be binding for the buyer for up to a year.
-The information for such contracts, if any, shall be requested by the seller.
+- existing lease contracts, which have not been entered into the Property register will be binding for the buyer for up to a year;

-It should be noted, that legal due diligence is based primarily on the private documents presented by the seller and the entries into the public registers.
-Thus, any information that is not contained in those sources or any misrepresentation therein will hardly be taken into account as part of the due diligence report.
-The possible risks may be prevented by explicit representation and warranties of the seller and setting forth respective penalties for the cases of misrepresentation and false declarations regarding the relevant circumstances.
+Since the legal due diligence is based primarily on the private documents presented by the seller and the entries into the public registers.
+Thus, any information that is not contained in those sources/ any misrepresentation therein will hardly be considered in the due diligence report.
+The possible risks should be prevented by explicit representation and warranties of the seller and setting forth respective penalties for the cases of misrepresentation and false declarations.